EvaIablocova/PDF_Parser/readme.md

 PDF Parser Project
+---
-This project automates the process of downloading PDF files, parsing the data, and validating the results.
+This project automates the process of downloading PDF files, parsing the data, validating the results and loading it into SQL table.
 It is designed to streamline workflows involving PDF data extraction and processing.

 ---